 Q: What is the Net Investment Income Tax?

-A: The Net Investment Income Tax is the money the government takes out of your paycheck to pay for your Social Security and Medicare.
+A: The Net Investment Income Tax is the money the government takes from your paycheck to pay for your Social Security and Medicare.
 The IRS has a table that lists how much you can deduct based on your income.

-Q: What is the effect of the Net Investment Income Tax on my taxes?
+Q: How does the Net Investment Income Tax affect my taxes?

 A: Your net investment income can reduce your total taxable income.
-If your taxable income is reduced, you’ll need to fill out an amended tax form for your year.
+If your taxable income is reduced, you must fill out an amended tax form for your year.

 Q: Is the Net Investment Income Tax refundable?

-A: No, there are no refunds available.
+A: No, refunds are not available.
 The government uses your money to pay for your benefits.

-Q: Can I deduct my Net Investment Income Tax in addition to my exemption from my taxes?
+Q: Can I deduct my net investment income tax in addition to exemption from my taxes?

 A: We are now in a position where we must be very frugal.
 One way to do this is to cut down on our spending, especially discretionary spending like going out to eat or shopping.
 One tax that is often overlooked is the Net Investment Income Tax.
 This is an income tax based on investments made with your money.